Why the Air India crash report leaves devastated families with more questions

 Investigators have identified “components of interest for further examinations”, the report says.

-An Air India spokesman said: “We continue to fully co-operate with the Aircraft Accident Investigation Bureau (AAIB) and other authorities as their investigation progresses.
+An Air India spokesperson said: “We continue to fully cooperate with the Aircraft Accident Investigation Bureau and other authorities as their investigation progresses.

 “Given the active nature of the investigation, we are unable to comment on specific details and refer all such inquiries to the AAIB.”